 Q. WHAT ABOUT TISSUE/ORGAN DONATION?

-A. In conjunction with Sierra Regional Eye and Tissue Bank and other agencies, we will make an effort to provide information to you about tissue donation.
-If you are interested in donation, call Sierra Regional Eye and Tissue Bank at (916) 456-0276.
+A. In conjunction with Sierra Donor Services and other agencies, we will make an effort to provide information to you about tissue donation.
+If you are interested in donation, call Sierra Donor Services at (916) 567-1600.

 Q. MY RELATIVE/FRIEND WAS IN THE MILITARY, WHO CAN I CONTACT FOR INFORMATION?